-See how to make paper stars and turn them into a perfect, glamorous party decoration for your celebration!
+See how to make paper stars and turn them into a perfect, glamorous party decoration for any celebration!
 Think birthday party decor, New Year's Day party, or make them in white, red, and blue for your perfect 4th of July celebration.
 I've also added a video tutorial to make it even easier!

 These diy star decorations are easy and fun to make.
 All you need is a few pieces of cardstock or even paper, this tutorial for how to make paper stars, and some spare time.
 With these instructions, you’ll have a bunch of homemade paper star decorations for yourself and for friends and family.